Malpractice Insurance for Dermatologists

 • Tokio Marine Insurance

-High-Risk Procedures and their Impact on your Premiums
+Higher-Risk Procedures and Their Impact on Your Premiums

 Dermatology remains a low-risk specialty overall, but procedures with cosmetic, surgical, or device-based components tend to attract higher premiums.
-While outright refusals are rare, carriers may exclude or surcharge specific procedures based on claims trends or lack of documentation:
+While outright refusals are rare, carriers may exclude or surcharge specific procedures based on claims trends or lack of documentation.

 Procedure Category Description & Risks Insurance Impact

-Cosmetic / Aesthetic Includes Botox, fillers, chemical peels, microneedling, and dermabrasion.
+Cosmetic / Aesthetic Botox, fillers, chemical peels, microneedling, and dermabrasion.
 Claims typically stem from burns, asymmetry, or allergic reactions.
-High patient expectations make dissatisfaction claims more common than medical negligence. +10–30% PL premium increase for practices where aesthetics exceed 10% of services.
+High patient expectations make dissatisfaction claims more common than medical negligence. +10–30% PL premium increase where aesthetics exceed 10% of services.
 Carriers may require separate medspa endorsements or higher aggregate limits.

 Laser and Energy-Based Treatments Laser resurfacing, tattoo removal, and hair removal carry burn, scarring, and pigmentation risks.
 Improper settings or untrained staff can lead to permanent cosmetic injury. +15–35% surcharge depending on volume; coverage standard if FDA-approved devices and training logs are documented.
 Exclusions may apply for off-label use or unapproved energy devices.

 Surgical / Invasive MOHS surgery, excisions, biopsies, and cryotherapy for precancerous or malignant lesions.
 Litigation commonly involves diagnostic errors (e.g., missed melanoma) or incomplete margin removal.
-Baseline dermatology PL premium typically covers these, but misdiagnosis patterns can increase rates 10–20%.
+Baseline dermatology PL typically covers these, but misdiagnosis patterns can increase rates 10–20%.
 No exclusions if performed within credentialed scope.

-Teledermatology & Virtual Consults Remote patient evaluations or prescriptions may lead to misdiagnosis, documentation gaps, or cross-state licensure risks. +10–15% premium adjustment; some carriers require multi-state licensure or telehealth endorsement for cross-border consultations.
+Teledermatology & Virtual Consults Remote patient evaluations or prescriptions may lead to misdiagnosis, documentation gaps, or cross-state licensure risks. +10–15% premium adjustment; some carriers require multi-state licensure or a telehealth endorsement for cross-border consultations.

 ⬆ Back to contents